 - linked assignment for both current and linked assignment.

-- extending at an ESCAPE post, the MCU (plus DS-6570: Pre-Deployment Physical Exam Acknowledgement Form co-signed by the examining provider) can be used ONLY if the DS-3057 (MCU) is done at an ESCAPE post Health Unit
+- extending at an ESCAPE post, the MCU the first three pages of a DS-1843 (plus co-signed by the examining provider) can be used ONLY if the (MCU) is done at an ESCAPE post Health Unit

 - any individual who has had a new medical condition that may affect their medical clearance at the posting they are currently at or will be posted to